MrNukeDad50/Learn_Perl/README.md

 2. Make a change to the main branch - Done (added these new steps)
 3. Work through Chapter 1 in Beginning Perl - Done
 4. Complete the exercises - Done
-5. Check in the branch
+5. Check in the branch - Done
-6. Merge the changes in from main
+6. Merge the changes in from main - Done
-7. Merge the branch back into main
+7. Merge the branch back into main - Done
-5. Delete the completed branch.
+5. Delete the completed branch. - Done
+    Note: this was done via 'git push origin --delete BeginningPerl-Lesson01'